istio/istio.io/_docs/setup/kubernetes/automatic-sidecar-inject.md

 ---
-title: Automatic Sidecar Injection
+title: Installing Istio Sidecar
-overview: Instructions for installing the Istio initializer in Kubernetes to automatically inject the Istio sidecar into pods.
+overview: Instructions for installing the Istio sidecar in application pods automatically using the Istio initializer or manually using istioctl CLI.

 order: 50